billthefarmer/sig-gen/README.md

 empty.

 ### External Control
-The app may be started, the frequency, level, waveform and mute set externally by sending a suitable [Intent](https://developer.android.com/reference/android/content/Intent) from an automation app.
+The app may be started, the frequency, level, duty cycle, waveform and mute set externally by sending a suitable [Intent](https://developer.android.com/reference/android/content/Intent) from an automation app.
 The app package/activity is `org.billthefarmer.siggen/org.billthefarmer.siggen.Main`.
 The